U.S. senators push solar lobby to detail firms' links to forced labor in China

-WASHINGTON (Reuters) - Two U.S. senators have asked the leading solar energy lobbying group to clarify U.S. dependence on solar products linked to forced labor in China’s Xinjiang, part of push in Congress to address what Western countries say are rights abuses by Beijing.
+WASHINGTON, March 23 (Reuters) - A bipartisan pair of U.S. senators has asked the leading solar energy lobbying group to clarify U.S. dependence on solar products linked to forced labor in China’s Xinjiang region, part of a push in Congress to address Beijing’s rights abuses.

 The senators asked SEIA for information on “the extent to which the U.S. solar supply chain is currently dependent” on polysilicon and solar ingots/wafers made in Xinjiang, according to a copy of the letter seen by Reuters.

-In the letter, the senators said that reliance on a China-based supply chain “fails to protect consumers from inadvertently contributing to human rights abuses abroad.”
+In the letter, the senators said that the SEIA had pledged to protect consumers and that reliance on a China-based supply chain “fails to protect consumers from inadvertently contributing to human rights abuses abroad through their choice to consume renewable energy at home.”

-Dan Whitten, SEIA’s vice president of public affairs, said the group shared the senators’ concerns.
+Dan Whitten, SEIA’s vice president of public affairs, said the group shared the senators’ concerns about “the alleged use of forced labor in the solar supply chain”.

 “We have called on American solar companies to completely leave the Xinjiang region by June and are working hard to develop a supply chain traceability protocol that can be used as a compliance tool to ensure the products they use are free of forced labor,” Whitten said.